Gaussian-Mixture-Model Q-Functions for Policy Iteration in Reinforcement Learning: Introduction

 \begin{enumerate}[font=\bfseries]

-\item[(C1)] GMMs are employed here \textit{directly}\/ as surrogates for Q-functions, rather than as approximators of PDFs.
-The proposed GMMs act as universal approximators for a broad class of functions---see \cref{thm:universal.approx}.
-Without imposing any statistical assumptions on Q-function evaluations, GMMs are integrated into a Bellman-residual-inspired loss, wherein the GMM hyperparameters---mixing weights, mean vectors, and covariance matrices---are optimized over a Riemannian manifold.
-This geometric viewpoint introduces the versatile machinery of Riemannian optimization~\cite{Absil:OptimManifolds:08} into the policy-evaluation step of standard policy-iteration schemes.
-Although both GMMs and Riemannian optimization have previously been utilized to model stochastic policy functions~\cite{RPPO}---that is, conditional PDFs---within the framework of policy gradient and policy search methods~\cite{sutton99pg}, the direct use of GMMs as Q-function surrogates, trained via Riemannian optimization, appears to be new within the RL literature.
+\item[(C1)] GMMs are employed \textit{directly}\/ as surrogates of Q-functions, rather than as approximators of their PDFs.
+The proposed GMMs serve as universal approximators for a broad class of functions---see \cref{thm:universal.approx}.
+Unlike distributional RL, no statistical assumptions on Q-functions themselves or their evaluations are made.
+Although GMMs have previously been utilized to model stochastic policy functions~\cite{RPPO}---that is, conditional PDFs---within the framework of policy-gradient and policy-search methods~\cite{sutton99pg}, their direct use as Q-function surrogates appears to be novel within the RL literature.

-\item[(C2)] The proposed methodology establishes a \textit{parametric}\/ model, in contrast to the nonparametric strategies~\cite{park93rbf} employed in the popular KBRL~\cite{ormoneit02kernel, ormoneit:autom:02, bae:mlsp:11, sutton88td, lagoudakis03lspi, regularizedpi:16, xu07klspi, onlineBRloss:16}, wherein the number of tunable hyperparameters increases with the volume of observed data.
-In the parametric GMM-QFs, by contrast, the number of learnable hyperparameters---namely, the mixing weights, mean vectors, and covariance matrices of the Gaussian kernels---remains fixed, regardless of the size of the observed dataset.
-Numerical tests---see, for instance, \cref{tab:acrobot-exp-noparam}---demonstrate that GMM-QFs require fewer hyperparameters to achieve performance comparable to, and in many cases surpassing, that of standard DQNs.
-This reduced parameterization footprint fosters a computationally efficient framework and facilitates natural connections with robust-modeling principles.
+\item[(C2)] This work establishes a \textit{parametric}\/ model, in contrast to the nonparametric strategies~\cite{park93rbf} employed in the popular KBRL~\cite{ormoneit02kernel, ormoneit:autom:02, bae:mlsp:11, sutton88td, lagoudakis03lspi, regularizedpi:16, xu07klspi, onlineBRloss:16}, where the number of tunable parameters---mixing weights of the kernel functions---scales with the volume of observed data.
+The proposed parametric GMM-QFs, by contrast, have a fixed number of learnable parameters---namely, mixing weights, mean vectors, and covariance matrices of the Gaussian kernels---regardless of the size of the observed dataset.